Yours Truly (Ariana Grande album): Release and promotion

 To promote her debut single "The Way", Grande visited various radio stations, including: Y-100 Miami, 93.3 FM, Z100, KIIS-FM, and 99–7 Now.
-Grande performed "The Way" at several concerts produced for Top 40 radio stations, including KIIS-FM's Wango Tango concert on May 11, 2013, in Los Angeles, 101.3 KDWB's Star Party concert on May 17 in Minneapolis, Kiss 108's Kiss Concert 2013 event on May 18 in Boston, 103.3 AMP Radio's Birthday Bash concert on June 30 also in Boston, and Mix 93.3's Red White & Boom concert on July 5 in Kansas City.
+Grande performed the song at several concerts produced for Top 40 radio stations, including KIIS-FM's Wango Tango concert on May 11, 2013, in Los Angeles, 101.3 KDWB's Star Party concert on May 17 in Minneapolis, Kiss 108's Kiss Concert 2013 event on May 18 in Boston, 103.3 AMP Radio's Birthday Bash concert on June 30 also in Boston, and Mix 93.3's Red White & Boom concert on July 5 in Kansas City.
 Her first televised performance of the song was aired on May 29, 2013, on The Ellen DeGeneres Show.

-On August 1, 2013, Grande revealed the official artwork for Yours Truly, which features her kneeling on a bed of roses in front of a pink background.
+On August 1, 2013, Grande revealed the cover artwork for Yours Truly, which features her kneeling on a bed of roses in front of a pink background.
 Due to fan criticism, she quickly unveiled a new cover, which simply featured the singer standing beneath a spotlight in a black-and-white image.
-On August 7, 2013, Grande revealed the official track listing via iTunes, and Republic Records made pre-orders for the album available.
-A music video for "Almost Is Never Enough" a duet with The Wanted's Nathan Sykes premiered online on Vevo on August 19 to promote the film The Mortal Instruments: City of Bones.
-The track is featured on the film's official soundtrack.
-The album version of the track is two minutes longer and has been slightly altered.
+On August 7, Grande revealed the album's track listing via iTunes Store, and Republic Records made pre-orders for the album available.
+A music video for "Almost Is Never Enough"—a duet with The Wanted's Nathan Sykes—premiered online on Vevo on August 19 to promote the film The Mortal Instruments: City of Bones; the track is featured on the film's official soundtrack.
 It debuted on the Billboard Hot 100 at number 84.
 "Popular Song" featuring Grande was released on December 21, 2012, as a single from Mika's third studio album, The Origin of Love.
 The album version of the song features vocals from the original songwriter, Priscilla Renea, and contains expletives.
-However, the single version removes Renea and replaces her with Grande, removing the expletives.
+However, the single version does not include Renea, replacing her with Grande, and removing the expletives.

 Grande performed "The Way" and "Baby I" at the 2013 MTV Video Music Awards' Preshow on August 25, 2013.
-The album was released on August 30, 2013, in Great Britain, and on September 3, 2013, in the United States.
+Five days later, Yours Truly was released in Great Britain, and on September 3 in the United States.
 Grande performed "The Way" with Mac Miller on the Today along with "Tattooed Heart" on the day of the album's US release; she also performed the latter at the 2013 Style Awards on September 4, 2013.
 Grande also made several other appearances throughout the week appearing on Live! with Kelly and Michael, Today and Late Night With Jimmy Fallon, where she performing an acoustic version of "The Way".